Pattington Apartments

-The Pattington Apartments are a complex of 72 apartments in the Uptown neighborhood of Chicago, Illinois, United States, that is listed on the National Register of Historic Places.
+The Pattington is a complex of 72 apartments in the Uptown neighborhood of Chicago, Illinois, United States.
+It is listed on the National Register of Historic Places.

 Description

 At the date of construction in 1902, the building was the largest apartment complex in Chicago.
 The building is built with bay windows in a courtyard style.

 The building was designed by architect David E. Postle and was added to the National Register of Historic Places March 8, 1980.
 The Pattington annex was designed by Andrew Sandegren.